Linear Extensions of Rotor-Routing in Directed Graphs: Reachability Problems: Legal rotor-routings in GRM multigraphs with specified routing vector

 Based on this characterization, we can derive the following result as an adaptation of \thref{thm:routing_rotor_mecha} for GRM multigraphs.
-Unlike \thref{thm:routing_rotor_mecha}, which relied on applying the characterization from \thref{prop:CNS_routing_vector} twice as a subroutine, this result is self-contained.
+Unlike \thref{thm:routing_rotor_mecha}, which relied on applying the characterization from \thref{prop:CNS_routing_vector} several times as a subroutine, this result is self-contained.

 \begin{proposition} \thlabel{thm:charac_legal_rotor} Suppose that $(G^A, G^V)$ is a cyclic GRM multigraph and $(r,\sigma) \lineareq{\cL}{\phi} (r',\sigma')$ for some $\phi \in C_F^+$.
 Let $\alpha = \tail^A(\phi)$ and